*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Curvaceous Gaudí buildings, narrow Roman streets, and infinite views of a gridded city.
-That’s just scratching the surface, my friends.
-The truth is this: Barcelona is massive.
-And it’s overpacked with things to do.
+Barcelona is massive, and it’s overpacked with things to do.
 That doesn’t mean that you have to miss out on the important sites.
-Au contraire.
 It IS possible to experience most essential places to see in Barcelona when you just have 2 days.
-As an 11-years-long Barcelona resident, I’m still a sucker for historical landmarks, catching cool city views, and discovering quiet nooks that no one in the blogosphere has talked about yet.
+As an 15-years-long Barcelona resident, I’m still a sucker for historical landmarks, catching cool city views, and discovering quiet nooks that no one in the blogosphere has talked about yet.
 And, I’m pretty versed on Barcelona’s highlights when there is Simply.
 Too.
 Much.
 To.
 See.
 Sooo, my friends.
 Let me help you maximize your time on your Barcelona trip.
-Read my ultrapractical Barcelona 2-day itinerary to get to know the best of BCN.
+Read my ultra-practical Barcelona 2-day itinerary to get to know the best of BCN.
 Click on the map at the bottom for a route to follow too!

 The Sagrada Familia

 Antoni Gaudí, the most famous architect of Barcelona, had the vision to create this Roman Catholic church inspired by the almighty G-O-D. Construction started way back in the 1880s, and workers are still hammering nails as you read this.
 If you can get inside the Sagrada Familia at the first hour or so at 9 am, it’s worth it.
 Why?
 There are fewer visitors, and you don’t have 17 people in your Instagram shot.
 Plus, if you decide to climb the Sagrada Familia towers, you can go at your own pace without anyone pressuring you from behind.

 My honest recommendation: An hour is not enough to see the Sagrada Familia and to appreciate it fully.
 Carve in at least two hours.

 Born and Gothic Quarter